dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 These are loaded from [@Substack](https://github.com/substack)'s CDN: https://wzrd.in

 "Let's say that I want to implement a **counter** ***list*** application.
-I would need to write a few function that operate on its' state and its' state is an `Array` of JavaScript *Numbers* representing the individual counters."
+I would need to write a few function that operate on its state and its state is an `Array` of JavaScript *Numbers* representing the individual counters."

 The first function I want to write is called addCounter and all it should do is to *append* a zero at the end